chilupa/css-snippets/CONTRIBUTING.md

     - Go to `snippets.md` file.
 Add a nice name, precise description of what your code does and attach link to your code following this markdown [format](https://github.com/chilupa/css-snippets/blob/develop/snippets.md).
 - Commit your changes.
 - Push to remote repository and then create a Pull request.
+- Give your Pull request a brief name that describes your snippet.
 - After reviewing your code, the PRs will be merged and you can see your changes live :rocket: